tony1098/neural-style-transfer/index.md

 ## Method

-Neural Style Transfer tries to minimize a loss function comprised of two terms, a context loss and a style loss.
-The context loss is rather straightforward - it's just the mean squared error of the feature map between the context image and generated image at a specific layer in the pretrained VGG-19 network (CAN PLAY AROUND WITH THIS!!!!).
+Neural Style Transfer tries to minimize a loss function comprised of two terms, a content loss and a style loss.
+The content loss is rather straightforward - it's just the mean squared error of the feature map between the content image and generated image at a specific layer in the pretrained VGG-19 network (CAN PLAY AROUND WITH THIS!!!!).

 For the style of an image, we first compute Gram matrices using different feature maps in the VGG network.
 We concatenate the set of Gram matrices which then represent the style of an image.
 This is because the Gram matrix represent the covariance between different features/textures for different layers.
-We then take the concatenated Gram matrices for the context image and generated image and compute the mean squared error.
+We then take the concatenated Gram matrices for the content image and generated image and compute the mean squared error.

 The following experiments are done based on the basic implementation of the paper from Gatys et al., A Neural Algorithm of Artistic Style, 2015 which can be found [here](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).